lobotomoe/blog/content/blog/if/index.md

 > We imagine that several divisions of the Byzantine army are camped outside an enemy city, each division commanded by its own general.
 The generals can communicate with one another only by messenger.
 After observing the enemy, they must decide upon a common plan of action.
 However, some of the generals may be traitors, trying to prevent the loyal generals from reaching agreement.

-Also generals use courier for communication.
+Generals use courier for communication.
 Courier can be captured by the enemy, betray, deliver wrong messsage or just lost it.
 In general, there is no reliable communication channel between the generals.

 ![](byzantine_generals_problem.png)

 The problem is how to reach an agreement in such conditions (you can't trust anyone).

 If you try to google this you will see that almost in all cases BGP solutions considering in blockchain context.
 In context of computer science.
-And all the proposals for a solution are based on the thesis where the general is not a person, but a computer.
+And all the proposals for a solution are based on the thesis where the general is not a human, but a computer.

 Ok.
-We can force computers to following the some protocol.
+We can force computers to following the some protocol (ordered instructions).
 What about humans?
 We can't convert people to computers (as we know them).
-Even if we imagine that in the future we will implant communication chip into our brains, we are still not protected from "nature-of-the-human".
+Even if we imagine that in the future we will implant communication chip into our brains, we are still not protected from "human naturee".

 Do you know at least one way to "force" people follow the protocol?